 How long do we store the data?

-We will store your data for as long as it is needed for the relevant purpose.
+We process the data as long as this is necessary for the respective purpose.

 To what recipients is the data disclosed?